 Understanding that multimedia is an essential and powerful tool in sharing evidence-based research, disseminating knowledge and encouraging dialogue, CMS incorporates multimedia into many of its research projects, publications, events and other programs.
 This page serves as an archive of CMS’s podcasts and videos.

 CMSOnAir is CMS’s podcast featuring audio interviews with government officials, experts and advocates on various migration, refugee and population issues.
 Past episodes include conversations with US Senator Charles Schumer on the prospects for immigration reform and former Department of Homeland Security Secretary Michael Chertoff on the intersection between international migration, refugee protection and national security.
-Subscribe to CMSOnAir on iTunes or listen on Soundcloud.
+Listen to CMSOnAir on Soundcloud, iTunes, Stitcher, or Spotify.

 Migration Experts Series